A Quick Overview of The Karaoke Business

 For other public venues such as county fairs, street fairs, malls, etc., you should consult with the organizer about “per event” licensing issues.

-Also, if you are serving liquor and alcoholic beverages, learning the local laws and regulations is helpful.
-You will need to apply for permits and licenses then, not just for your KTV bar/lounge, but also for the liquor and alcoholic beverages you plan to sell.
+Also, learning local laws and regulations is helpful if you are serving liquor.
+You will need to apply for permits and licenses, not just for your KTV bar/lounge, but also for the alcoholic beverages you plan to sell.

 Copyright law is primarily federal law; however, state-law governed contractual agreements can also affect copyrights.
 A must-read guide to licensing and copyrights is located at Burning Karaoke CD+G’s Or Computer Karaoke.